Groups and Committees

 Committees

-The AMA(SA) Councils convenes a number of committees to deal with issues that affect particular groups of members or policies.
+The AMA SA Council convenes a number of committees to deal with issues that affect particular groups of members or policies.
+AMA SA is stronger, louder and more effective when doctors stand together.
+Explore our open positions and learn how you can make a genuine impact.

 Doctors-in-Training Committee